ethannicholas/panda-old/docs/status.md

 inner classes.
-Even if it gains support for named inner classes, Panda will probably not offer anonymous inner classes at all: with tuples, first-class functions, lambdas, MessageQueues, and other powerful language features, there simply isn't as much need for them as there was in Java.
+Even if it gains support for named inner classes, Panda will probably not offer anonymous inner classes at all: with tuples, first-class functions, lambdas, MessageQueues, and other powerful language features, there just isn't nearly as much need for them as there was in Java.

 Multiple-Dimension Indexing
 ---------------------------